5.2.1 Data Acquisition

 sudo rm -rf /swapfile

-# If the swap file entry was added in /etc/fstab, remove it
+# If you added an entry for the swap file in /etc/fstab, remove that line:

 sudo vim /etc/fstab